 Do you need two interpreters?

-If your event will require more than two hours, or if it is a high stress job, such as stage interpreting, ask the interpreter if they will require a second interpreter as a back-up and relief.
+If your event will last more than two hours, or if it is a high stress job, such as stage interpreting, ask the interpreter if they will require a second interpreter as for back-up and relief.